csu-hmc/GaitAnalysisToolKit/docs/motek.rst

 Firstly, the markers sometimes go missing (i.e. can't been seen by the cameras) which is typical of motion capture systems.
 Care must be taken that all markers are always captured by the system, but there will always be some missing values.
-When a marker goes missing D-Flow records the last non-missing value in all three axes until the marker is visible again.
+If the data was recorded in a D-Flow version less than 3.16.2rc4 [#]_, D-Flow records the last non-missing value in all three axes until the marker is visible again when a marker goes missing.
 The following figure gives an
 example:

 .. image:: constant-markers.png

+.. [#] We received versions 3.16.1 and then 3.16.2rc4 so I have no idea when the change was introduced between those versions.
+If this software is used with a version between 3.16.1 and 3.16.2c4, then it may or may not work correctly.

+In D-Flow versions greater than or equal to 3.16.2rc4 the missing markers are indicated in the TSV file as either ``0.000000`` or ``-0.000000``, which is the same as has been in the HBM columns in all versions of D-Flow. **The D-Flow version must be provided in the meta data yml file, otherwise it will assume D-Flow is at the latest version.**

 The mocap output file can also contain variables computed by the real time implementation of the Human Body Model (HBM).
 If the HBM computation fails at a